 #4: You Can’t Learn Everything!

 Remember, when it comes to apologetics, you can’t learn everything.
 In other words, you can’t be an expert on every single topic (e.g., philosophy, ethics, history, science, cultural apologetics).
-I think we should have a general understanding of these topics but then specialize in a few areas.
+I would say that many popular level apologists such as Frank Turek and James Warner Wallace are able to take information and break it down for the lay person.
+Thus, they are mostly generalists.
+I think we should have a general understanding of general topics but then specialize in a few areas.
 For example, I tend to specialize in early Christology, Messianic Prophecy, cultural objections, the resurrection, worldviews, Jewish objections to Jesus, etc. Now I do love to dip into the science stuff as well.
 But most of us don’t have time to master every topic.
 And remember that there will always be questions!